At Disneyland, after you board your doombuggy and ascend the stairs, do you ever notice a little rocking

-Orlando, on the other hand, long ago replaced their yellow wallpaper with the demon-eye kind, making the whole room continuous with the Conservatory and COD.
+Orlando, on the other hand, replaced their yellow wallpaper with the demon-eye kind in 2007, making the whole room continuous with the Conservatory and COD.
 In doing so, they conformed the area to what you see in the scale model from years earlier when the HM was being designed, but by doing so they also diminished the sense of choice between two equal options.
 The Endless Hallway is now clearly perceived

 as a departure branching away from the periwinkle path.
 Phantom Manor has always been that way.

 (or unattractive) options was seriously compromised before the Mansion even opened.